 Create a reward for her hard work.
 Tell her you know she has worked hard and you are proud of her.
 Fix her a warm bath or shower.
 Read her a book in bed or tell her a story.
 Develop bedtime routines that relax and reward her for doing her work.

 Is your child ready for essay writing?
-I tutor pre-K to 12 essay writing.
-Click the graphic below for my “how to” blog.
+I tutor online middle and high school essay writing.
+Click the graphic above for my “how to” blog and tutoring information.